emilianavt/VSeeFaceManual/README.md

 If Windows 10 won't run the file and complains that the file may be a threat because it is not signed, you can try the following: Right click it -> Properties -> Unblock -> Apply or select exe file -> Select More Info -> Run Anyways

+#### Sometimes, when leaving the PC, my model suddenly moves away and starts acting strange.

+Make sure that you don't have anything in the background that looks like a face (posters, people, TV, etc.).
+Sometimes even things that are not very face-like at all might get picked up.
+A good way to check is to run the `run.bat` from `VSeeFace_Data\StreamingAssets\Binary`.
+It will show you the camera image with tracking points.
+If green tracking points show up somewhere on the background while you are not in the view of the camera, that might be the cause.
+Just make sure to close VSeeFace and any other programs that might be accessing the camera first.

 #### Does VSeeFace run on 32 bit CPUs?

 No.